Which hobbies make you attractive to the opposite sex?

 What men find attractive

-‘For women, men find it most attractive (where we see an increase in communication requests) when a woman describes herself as having an interest in health and exercise, food, family, and dancing.
+Men find it most attractive when a woman describes herself as having an interest in health and exercise, food, family, and dancing.
 But why?
-According to evolutionary psychology, men are looking for women who will be a healthy and attractive partner to pass along their genetics with to create the best possible offspring.
+According to evolutionary psychology, men look for women who will be a healthy and attractive partner to pass along their genetics with to create the best possible offspring.
 That’s why we’re attracted to good looks: we want to ensure that the offspring will be healthy and attractive as well.
 When men see that a woman is interested in exercise, food, dancing, and family, it suggests that she will be physically able to carry their offspring and provide good care for them as well.’

 What women find attractive